ejgallego/coq-serapi/README.md

 ### Roadmap:

 SerAPI 0.5.x is based on Coq 8.8.
-These days, most work related to SerAPI is directly happenin point to g over Coq's upstream itself, trying to improve the proof-document model.
-Once the main objectives there are met, we will continue towards building a rich query language.
+These days, most work related to SerAPI is directly happening over Coq's upstream itself.
+The main objective is to improve the proof-document model; building a rich query language will be next.

 ### Quick Overview and Documentation: